TimoEich/Tmy/README.md

 # TMY - DISCORD

-Simple Overview about Tasks and other stuff which will or could be done to Tmy's Discord and Twitch.
+Simple Overview about Tasks and other stuff which will or could be done to the Discord Server.

 ## TODO

     -   [] Complete revamp of Channel Names and Order
+    -   [] I think we need less channels, possible?
     -   [] Formatting every Channel Content
+    -   [] Try writing down faq's from ppl on the server
     -   [] Read throu all Text and shortening as good as possible
-    -   [] Look for double content in different Channels
+    -   [] Look for double content in different Channels and delete it
-    -   [] Start using Embeded Messages
+    -   [] Start using Embeded Messages, but where?
+        -   [] annoucements
     -   [] One hole new Section about and for TMY's Interface
-        -   [] Sub only?
+        -   [] Sub only(no but yes?)
         -   [] Wago and Pastebin code for Profiles
         -   [] FAQ Section
+            - [] Two FAQ Section(General + Interface)?
     -   [] Can we integrate Twitch more in the Discord?
     -   [] Enabeling the Community Feature for the Server?